B.A. Theatre, Wesleyan University, 1999 M.A. Individualized Study, New York University, 2008

 Teaching and Research Interests

-storytelling; participatory performance, audience engagement and civic dialogue; representation of Arabs, Muslims, and other under/mis-represented groups in theater, film and television; Arab American history and stories; immigrant narratives; inter-and cross-cultural dialogue creation and facilitation; playwriting; Boal/Theatre of the Oppressed; Levantine languages, history and culture; US-"Middle East" relations
+immersive, interactive and participatory performance; audience engagement and civic dialogue; storytelling; representation of Arabs, Muslims, and other under/mis-represented groups in theater, film and television; Arab American history and stories; immigrant narratives; inter-and cross-cultural dialogue creation and facilitation; playwriting; Boal/Theatre of the Oppressed; Levantine languages, history and culture

-In June 2016, Leila Buck will be an actor and dramaturg for R & J: Damascus at TheatreSquared in Fayetteville, Arkansas, a project of the Doris Duke Foundation’s Building Bridges Grants.
+In June 2016, Leila Buck was an actor and dramaturg for R & J: Damascus at TheatreSquared in Fayetteville, Arkansas, a project of the Doris Duke Foundation’s Building Bridges Grants.

 On April 30 and May 1, 2016, she performed her play Hkeelee (Talk to Me) at Arena Stage, produced by Mosaic Theatre Company in Washington, DC.